districtr/districtr/docs/06charts/datalayersplugin.md

 separated.
 This makes it hard to see that, say, the ids `lax`'s current 2013 districts' source in the map is titled, with `va` instead of `lax.`
-- When rendering the rent overlay legend bars, the notches are rendered inside a  div class '.vap' and not say `,rent`.
+- When rendering the rent overlay legend bars, the notches are rendered inside a  div class '.vap' and not say "rent".
 - When loading early city example Lowell, MA, is loaded a hard coded coalition is written as default.
 Maybe this can be removed or moved to `spatial_abilities.`